stowball/react-native-bem/README.md

 * `bem()`:  exported as the `default` function, which is used to apply styling to components.

-    Its signature is `bem (blockName: string, props: Object, rules: Object)`. `blockName` is the kebab-cased name of the component to style, `props` is the component's props and `rules` is the style object (from style.js).
+    Its signature is `bem (selector: string, props: Object, rules: Object)`. `selector` is the kebab-cased name of the component to style, `props` is the component's props and `rules` is the style object (from styles.js).

 * `renderBemChild()`: exported as a named function, this can be used in place of rendering `{props.children}` to pass a BEM selector to a specific child.